 The ingredients of this meal are simple and the key to it’s fantastic flavor is in the spices.
 Quinoa by itself is somewhat bland and because it is a grain, has a raw grain taste.
 It has the ability though, to pick up the flavors of whatever you mix with it.
 In this case, it is some sauteed onion with cumin, chili powder and garlic.
 Add to that a little kicked up flavor of store-bought salsa, to give it a little more complexity.
 Finally, toss in some black beans for more protein and fiber and you’ve got a satisfying and filling meatless meal.

-Quinoa, (keen-wah), has become popular in the last couple years and is being used more and more because of it’s nutritional value and versatility.
-It’s origin is the Andes mountains of South America, where the Incas used to grow and eat it.
+Quinoa, (keen-wah), has become popular in the last couple of years and is being used more and more because of its nutritional value and versatility.
+Its origin is the Andes mountains of South America, where the Incas used to grow and eat it.
 The Bolivians call it “The Mother Grain.”
 It is mostly grown in Peru and Bolivia at elevations up to 13000 feet, in the Andes.
 Quinoa is an ancient grain worthy of more use in a healthy diet.
-You can check out more info about quinoa on Wiki.

 If you haven’t prepared quinoa in the past, it is really worth trying.
 I know it has been hyped a lot in recent years and I was a little skeptical of it.
 I love to cook, but I’m kind of set in my ways sometimes.
 Like, give me the regular stuff!
 Meat and potatoes and all that.
 I think that I’m going to start using quinoa a lot more because I loved how these quinoa stuffed bell peppers turned out.